-Just like Wright's own creations, we are our own animated version or organic architecture; a living, breathing example of how we interact with our own "landscape".
-Do we live in harmony with our surroundings, our jobs, our co-workers, our family, friends and communities?
+Just like Wright's own creations, we are our animated version of organic architecture; a living, breathing example of how we interact with our own "landscape".
+Do we live in harmony with our surroundings, our jobs, our co-workers, our family, our friends and our communities?
 Do we leave organizations that we've joined better because of our membership?
 How is our relationship with ourselves and with others?
 Do we enhance our surroundings and others we meet along our path?

 "The desire to reach for the sky runs very deep in the human psyche" - Cesar Pelli

 There's no one better to comment on our desire to reach the sky than Pelli, the Argentinian architect known for designing amazing skyscrapers.
 Beyond a literal interpretation, doesn't reaching for the sky mean that we all strive to become something better and to stand on a higher plane spiritually?
 Doesn't it mean that we want to create the highest version of ourselves?
 It's well beyond a glamorous facade.
 It takes strong inside mechanics to stand tall and straight with a solid foundation.

 Oh, maybe our plumbing or circuitry may fall into disrepair after a while.
 Perhaps our structures will sway in the wind at times and maybe a crack or two will appear in our facade.
 We may show signs of weathering, and we may be slower to absorb shocks as time goes on.
 Our mortar may have eroded a bit, our parapets may be crumbling, and our turrets may lean ever so slightly one way or the other.